lost-carrier/spk-packager-plugin/README.md

 Prerequisites
 --------
 1. A Synology Diskstation with a JRE installed (via the "Java Manager" Package).
-Note that the current DSM V 5.2 can only run Java 7 - so restrain from fancy lambda stuff.
+Note that the DSM V 6.0 has Java 8 - restrain from fancy lambda stuff if you want to deploy to earlier DSMs.
 2. Maven 2 or later on your dev-box.
 3. Some Java app you want to deploy, which you have Maven-controlled sources for.